-The subject property is currently zoned RS-4, which allows for residential developments.
-The immediate vicinity consists of primarily residential users to the north, east, and west and a golf course to the south and east which have similar noise level requirements during the day.
-Although the project will create additional activity in the area, the project will be required to comply with all noise policies from the Fresno General Plan and noise ordinance from the FMC.
+The immediate vicinity consists of primarily residential users to the north, and east; residential and public facilities to the south; and commercial uses to the west, which have similar noise level requirements during the day.
+Although the project will create additional activity in the area, the project will be required to comply with all noise policies from the Fresno General Plan, mitigation measures identified within the MEIR as well as the noise ordinance of the FMC.